Backstage at Birdland

 Ku-umba Frank Lacy

-The Jazz Standard is located at 116 East 27th St. between Madison and Park Avenues.
+The Jazz Standardis located at 116 East 27th St. between Madison and Park Avenues.
 You can call them at 212-576-2232.
-Take a look at their website where you can peruse the schedule and you can find a link on the contact page for online reservations.
+Take a look at their website where you can puruse the schedule and you can find a link on the contact page for online reservations.
 Sets are at 7:30, 9:30.

 Oliver Lake Big Band